peter-mxtoolbox/vastlands/Retired Players/Rohaus.md

 Attempted to save [[Danton]] from the [[Events/Bone Tree]] and lost his cross bolt thrower.
 Successfully saves [[Gulek]] from a [[Zombies | Zombie]]

-While foraging in [[A Complexus Situation]] he gets attacked by poetry and gains a changing lettered tatoo on his face.
+While foraging in [[The Complexus Situation]] he gets attacked by poetry and gains a changing lettered tatoo on his face.

 #### Quotes